drvinceknight/unpeudemath/_posts/2015-02-15-on-the-worst-play-in-superbowl-history.md

 Everyone seems to be saying that 'not rushing' was an idiotic thing to do.
 [This article by the Economist](http://www.economist.com/blogs/gametheory/2015/02/game-theory-american-football) explains things pretty well (including the back story), but in my class on Friday I thought I would go through the mathematics of it all.

-First of all let us build some basic utilities (to be clear I am more or less pulling these out of a hat although I will carry out some monte carlo simulation at the end of this blog post).
+First of all let us build some basic utilities (to be clear I am more or less pulling these out of a hat although I will carry out some Monte Carlo simulation at the end of this blog post).

 - Let us assume (because Lynch is awesome) that on average running against a run defence would work 60% of the time;
 - Running against a pass defence would work 98% of the time;